-Chapecoense: Football team's 'fairy tale' story ends in tragedy
+Chapecoense: Football team's fairy-tale rise ends in tragedy

 Story highlights

-- Brazilian club had been set to play cup final in Colombia
+- Brazilian club had been set to play cup final in Colombia before deadly crash

-- Chapecoense "was South America's Cinderella"
+- Chapecoense "was South America's Cinderella," sports journalist says

-(CNN)The fairytale rise of Brazil's Chapecoense -- from small football club to national heroes -- has been cut tragically short, leaving the country mourning the loss of one its most endearing sports teams.
+(CNN)The fairy-tale rise of Brazil's Chapecoense -- from small football club to national heroes -- has been cut tragically short, leaving the country mourning the loss of one of its most endearing sports teams.

-On Tuesday, the airplane carrying the Brazilian team to the biggest game in the club's history crashed in Rionegro, Colombia, killing 75 people.
+The plane carrying the Brazilian team to the biggest game in its history was en route Monday night from Bolivia to Colombia when it crashed in Rionegro, near Medellin, killing 71 people.

-Six people survived the crash and were taken to local hospitals, according to authorities.
+Six people survived the crash, according to authorities.
+Chapecoense defender Alan Luciano Ruschel was among the survivors.

-"The dream is over," Plinio David de Nes Filho, chairman of the club's board told TV Globo.
+"The dream is over," Plinio David de Nes Filho, chairman of the club's board, told Brazil's TV Globo.

-"Yesterday morning I was saying goodbye to them, they told me they were going in search of the dream, to make this dream a reality.
+"Yesterday morning I was saying goodbye to them.
+They told me they were going in search of the dream, to make this dream a reality."

-"And we, very excitedly, shared this dream with them.
-But the dream was over this morning."

 Tragic end

-Chapecoense was supposed to play the first leg of its Copa Sudamericana final on Wednesday against Colombian side Atletico Nacional from Medellin before its plane came down.
+Chapecoense was supposed to play the first leg of its Copa Sudamericana final Wednesday against Colombia's Atletico Nacional from Medellin before its plane went down.

 "Chapecoense was one of the most lovely fairy tales," Argentine sports journalist Martin Mazur told CNN.

-"Unlike what happens with the big Brazilian clubs, Chapecoense's humble story and its magnificent run in the Copa Sudamericana was naturally embraced by Brazilian football fans in general, becoming a fans' favorite.
+"Unlike what happens with the big Brazilian clubs, Chapecoense's humble story and its magnificent run in the Copa Sudamericana was naturally embraced by Brazilian football fans in general, becoming a fan's favorite.

 "It was South America's Cinderella -- nobody could have predicted this macabre ending."